Tip: Scroll through the article to find the Method section.

 Open Communication & Mass Media Complete

-Add wages or salary or income or pay = 3719 results.
+Add wages or salary or income or pay.
+This narrows results to 3719 articles that are more specific.

-Add disparities or disparity or inequities or inequality or bias or disproportionality = 162 results.
+Add disparities or disparity or inequities or inequality or bias or disproportionality.
+This narrows your results to 132 articles that are very specific.

 Find library databases by subject